 Give it some steam.
 If you have a garment steamer, go over the mattress with the steamer holding the nozzle as close to the fabric as you can (without causing the steamer to drip).
 The penetrating steam will kill dust mites lurking near the surface.
 Vacuum the mattress again to remove them.
 No steamer?
 Give it bursts of steam from your iron.

+Remove stains.
+If pets sleep with you or you like to snack in bed, chances are your mattress may have some stains on it.
+The easiest way to remove them is with a carpet and upholstery cleaner formulated to remove pet stains, like Good Housekeeping Seal star Bissell Pet Stain and Odor Remover.
+"It not only removes pet stains, like urine and vomit, but also food stains.
+And it contains enzymes to tackle odors," Forte says.
 To use it, lightly spray the stain — or a cloth — and dab the stain working from the outside edge towards the center to keep the stain from spreading.
 You want to avoid over-wetting the mattress.
 When the stain is gone, sponge the area with a damp cloth to rinse and remove all traces of the cleaner.
 Blot the area with a dry cloth and let the mattress dry thoroughly before making the bed.

-If you are lucky enough to own a "steam" cleaner that dispenses detergent and sucks up stains from carpet and upholstery, like Good Housekeeping Seal holder, Bissell Little Green Carpet and Upholstery Cleaner, by all means, use it to clean your mattress, too.
-And the best way to keep your mattress white and stain-free is by covering it with removable mattress pad that you can wash regularly.
+If you are lucky enough to own a "steam" cleaner that dispenses detergent and sucks up stains from carpet and upholstery, like GH Seal star, Bissell Little Green Carpet and Upholstery Cleaner, by all means, use it on your mattress too.
+It will do a better job of cleaning and pulling out moisture so the mattress will dry faster.

 You Might Also Like